mvolkmann/blog/src/alfred.md

 - {% aTargetBlank "http://www.packal.org/workflow/emoji-taco", "Emoji Taco" %}

-  After installing, enter "init emoji" to complete installation.
+  After installing, enter "`init emoji`" to complete installation.
+  Progress will be displayed.
-  Enter "e {name}" to search for an emoji.
+  After installation completes, enter "`e {name}`" to search for an emoji.
   Select one and press return key to copy to clipboard.

 - {% aTargetBlank "http://www.packal.org/workflow/github", "GitHub" %}